 1. What Is A Sonographer?

-The sonographer is a medical professional who specializes in the use of ultrasonic imaging devices to create diagnostic images, scans, and videos.
-A sonographer creates ultrasound images of various parts of the body using imaging equipment and soundwaves.
+The sonographer is a professional medical specialising in using ultrasonic imaging devices to create diagnostic images, scans, and videos.
+A sonographer uses imaging equipment and sound waves to create ultrasound images of various body parts.

-They are taught how to acquire and analyze sonographic images.
-These images are used to help doctors in diagnosing and treating a variety of medical conditions.
+They know how to acquire and analyse sonographic images.
+These images help doctors in diagnosing and treating a variety of medical conditions.

 2. What Do Sonographers Do?

-A sonographer's duties are to keep daily logs of patients, handle billing procedures, and perform routine machine maintenance.
-Sonographers know how to analyze sonographic images.
+A sonographer's duties are keeping daily patient logs, handling billing procedures, and performing routine machine maintenance.
+Sonographers know how to analyse sonographic images.

-The following are the duties and tasks of sonographer in Australia:
+The following are the duties and tasks of a sonographer in Australia: